 Dome tents are the most popular for family and group campers.

-Some of them have room dividers and spacious living areas, like a porch area to store your equipment and gear.
+Some of them have room dividers and spacious living areas, like a porch area to store your equipment, gear and even motorcycles!
 These types of tents are usually the best for when you want to pitch in snow.

 These work very well against strong winds but it all depends on how high the tent is sitting.
 The lower the dome the better it is against the wind.